adilkalam/claude-vibe-code/README.md

 > **🚧 /ORCA**
 >
-An intelligent auto-orchestration system for Claude Code that will detect your project, understand your intent, and dispatch the right specialists automatically - with **Response Awareness verification** to prevent false completions.
+An intelligent auto-orchestration system for Claude Code AI that will detect your project, understand your intent, and dispatch the right specialists automatically - with **Response Awareness verification** to prevent false completions.

 ---